aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-ott/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to OTT via Java" h2="On Premise Java API to Render MHTML to OTT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert MHTML to OTT by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to OTT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting MHTML to OTT is a simple two-step process that can be done with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that can be used to manipulate documents and images.
+The first step in the process is to render the MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF manipulation API that can be used to render MHTML files to DOC.
+After the MHTML file is rendered to DOC, the second step is to use Aspose.Words for Java to convert the DOC to OTT.
+Aspose.Words for Java is a powerful document processing API that can be used to convert DOC files to OTT.

+The process of converting MHTML to OTT is simple and straightforward.
+All you need to do is render the MHTML file to DOC using Aspose.PDF for Java and then use Aspose.Words for Java to convert the DOC to OTT.
+Aspose.Total for Java is a comprehensive suite of APIs that can be used to manipulate documents and images.
+It includes both Aspose.PDF for Java and Aspose.Words for Java, making it easy to convert MHTML to OTT.
+With Aspose.Total for Java, you can easily and quickly convert MHTML to OTT in just two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}